hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 In this set of code, we demonstrate how users can implement the following four ways for the potential bias from fixed effects regressions:
   1. Within Between Variation: check if within-firm variation dominates between-firm variation or vice versa
   2. Regression without firm FEs
-  3. <To be updated>
-  4. Post-regularization and DML LASSO methods (note that you may need to use STATA v17)
+  3. Post-regularization and DML LASSO methods (note that you may need to use STATA v17)

 ## Data and Code Availability:
 We have prepared the following three documents: